DarrenCCT/CA1/README.md

 ## 📉 Disclaimer

-> **Interpretation of visualizations and charts is intentionally limited in the notebook.**
+> **Interpretation of visualisations and charts is intentionally limited in the notebook.**
 > This is due to a course requirement mandating that analytical conclusions and detailed explanations be presented separately in the accompanying report.

 ---